-· Understand and strive for wellness of their whole person
+- Value, advocate, and strive for the wellness of the whole person.

 Project-Based Learning at Arcadia